Environmental & Toxic Exposure

 What if my contamination has been going on for years?

 Long-running contamination is part of the legal story, not a barrier.
 The applicable statute of limitations and the discovery rule depend on when the harm became reasonably knowable.
-We will look at the specifics.
+A lawyer will look at the specifics.

 Do you handle these cases on contingency?

 Yes.
-Environmental contamination cases are handled on a contingency-fee basis like our other matters — there is no fee unless we recover for you.
+Environmental contamination cases are typically handled by counsel on a contingency-fee basis — no fee unless there is a recovery.